Currently Browsing:Benson Henry Institute for Mind Body Medicine

 What is a phobia?

-According to the American Psychiatric Association, a phobia is an uncontrollable, irrational, and persistent fear of a specific object, situation, or activity.
-The fear experienced by people with phobias can be so great that some people go to extreme lengths to avoid the source of their fear.
-One extreme response to the source of a phobia can be a panic attack.
+A phobia is an uncontrollable, irrational, and persistent fear of a certain object, situation, or activity.
+This fear can be so overwhelming that a person may go to great lengths to avoid the source of this fear.
+One extreme response can be a panic attack.
 This is a sudden, intense fear that lasts for several minutes.
 It happens when there is no real danger.

 Who is affected by phobias?

-Every year, approximately 19 million Americans experience 1 or more phobias that range from mild to severe.
-Phobias can happen in early childhood, but usually are first evident between the ages of 15 and 20 years.
-They affect both genders equally, although men are more likely to seek treatment for phobias.
+About 19 million Americans have 1 or more phobias that range from mild to severe.
+Phobias can happen in early childhood.
+But they are often first seen between ages 15 and 20.
+They affect both men and women equally.
+But men are more likely to seek treatment for phobias.

 What causes phobias?

-Research suggests that both genetic and environmental factors contribute to the onset of phobias.
-Specific phobias have been connected to a fearful first encounter with the phobic object or situation.
-It is unknown whether this first encounter is necessary or if phobias can develop in people who are prone to them.
+Research suggests that both genetic and environmental factors contribute to the start of phobias.
+Certain phobias have been linked to a very bad first encounter with the feared object or situation.
+Mental health experts don’t know if this first encounter is necessary or if phobias can simply occur in people who are likely to have them.

 What is specific phobia?